– 10 min read

-Remember that the “irony of events” isn’t the same as a coincidence or bad luck.
+Remember that the “irony of events” isn’t the same as a coincidence or plain bad luck.

 What’s the difference between irony and sarcasm?

 People often mix up irony and sarcasm.
-As we touched on earlier, sarcasm is actually a type of irony.
+As we touched on briefly above, sarcasm is actually a type of irony.

 So the difference between sarcasm and irony is pretty small and nuanced.
 Once you’re clear on how sarcasm fits into irony, you won’t find yourself identifying sarcasm as irony again.